Agent 15 Poisoning

 BZ is the North Atlantic Treaty Organization (NATO) code for 3-quinuclidinyl benzilate, a glycolate anticholinergic also known as 3-QNB.
 Both BZ and its Iraqi look-alike, Agent 15, are competitive inhibitors of the effects of acetylcholine at the postsynaptic muscarinic receptors in the peripheral and central nervous systems.
 In the peripheral nervous system, this inhibition is observed in the smooth muscle, autonomic ganglia, and exocrine glands.
 BZ's ability to readily cross the blood-brain barrier allows it to wreak havoc on the CNS, causing mental status changes and delirium.

 A common problem in developing a chemical warfare agent is finding an effective and reliable chemical.
 The glycolate anticholinergics (eg, BZ, Agent 15) fit this description.
 Extremely stable, these chemicals have a half-life of 3-4 weeks in moist air and even longer on surfaces or in soil.
 Absorption of glycolates can occur following inhalation, ingestion, or cutaneous exposure.
 Only small doses of this potent drug are needed to produce delirium.
-The dose of BZ needed to incapacitate 50% of those exposed is 6.2 mcg/kg, compared to 140 mcg/kg for atropine.
+The dose of BZ needed to incapacitate 50% of those exposed is 6.2 mcg/kg, compared with 140 mcg/kg for atropine.

 Epidemiology